cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 created_at | datetime | The date & time that this answer was created
-updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts membership_id | integer | The id of the membership who created this answer name | string | The answer content positions_count | integer | The number of positions forecasters have taken in this answer predictions_count | integer | The number of predictions forecasters have made in this answer probability | float | The current consensus probability for this answer probability_formatted | string | The current consensus probability for this answer, formatted as a percentage question_id | integer | The id of the question that this answer belongs to
+updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts name | string | The answer content probability | float | The current consensus probability for this answer probability_formatted | string | The current consensus probability for this answer, formatted as a percentage question_id | integer | The id of the question that this answer belongs to